codewario/DrProfessorsHandyTranslator/README.md

 # Requirements

-This bot requires Python 3.x to run.
-It has been tested on at least Python 3.11.
+This bot requires Python 3.11 or later to run.

 The only third party package required is `praw`, which can be installed using `pip install praw`.